AC-DC: Amplification Curve Diagnostics for Covid-19 Group Testing

 In compressive sensing, the defectives are represented by nonnegative real-valued entries.
 Thus, quantitative GT represents a special instance of compressive sensing.
 Compressive sensing assumes that one is given an unknown vector $\textbf{x} \in \mathbb{R}^n$, in which only $d \ll n$ entries are nonzero.
 The vector $\textbf{x}$ is observed through linear measurements formed using a measurement matrix $M \in \mathbb{R}^{m \times n}$, leading to an observed vector $\textbf{y} = M\textbf{x}+\textbf{n}$, where $\textbf{n}$ is the measurement noise (usually taken to be Gaussian $\mathcal{N}(0, \sigma^2)$).
 For noiseless support recovery, $m=\cO(d \cdot \log\,\frac{n}{d})$ measurements are sufficient.
 For exact support recovery in the noisy setting, a signal-to-noise-ratio $S$ of $\Omega(\log \, n)$ is required for the same number of measurements as needed in the noiseless setting~\cite{aeron2010information}.
 Compressive sensing reconstruction is possible through linear programming methods or low-complexity greedy approaches~\cite{baraniuk2007compressive,tropp2004greed,dai2009subspace}.

 The recently proposed Tapestry method~\cite{ghosh2020compressed} combines group testing with compressive sensing and uses combinatorial designs (i.e., Kirkman systems) to construct the measurement matrix.
-However, there are several factors that do not seem to be accounted for in this approach.
-First, Tapestry assumes a CS framework, which is additive and applies \emph{to viral loads}.
-But the PCR measurements report fluorescence levels, and these are nonlinear functions of the viral load.
+However, the approach does not account for several practical features inherent to quantitative PCR.
+Although Tapestry proposes a model that involves multiplicative noise and converts it into additive noise through the use of a logarithmic function, it is still \emph{inherently linear:} Tapestry is based on a CS framework, which is additive and applies \emph{to viral loads}.
+But as seen from the previous discussion, PCR measurements report intersections of fluorescence level curves and a given threshold, and these values are nontrivial nonlinear functions of the viral load.